 Baahubali (2015) aka Bahubali (took Indian Cinema to new heights for its grandeur and scale.
-As a result, Director S.S.Rajamouli had to live up and exceed the huge expectation for its part 2 – Baahubali 2 (2017).
+As a result, Director S.S.Rajamouli had to live up to and exceed the huge expectation for part 2 – Baahubali 2 (2017).
 Having seen the film today at Albert Theatre, Egmore (let me not share here how bad the theatre was) I can say he has fulfilled that and more.

 This film continues where the first left off – Kattappa after confessing to having killed Amarendra Baahubali elaborates on what compelled him to do so, ending with the victory of Mahendra Baahubali over Pallvallathevan (Rana Daggubati).
 If Part 1 was about the romance between Shivudu (Prabhas) & Avanthika (Tamannaah), and the elaborate wars with enemies; Part 2 was about the marriage between Amarendra Baahubali (Prabhas) & Devasena (Anushka Shetty), and royal family treachery and palace battle for the throne.
 In Part 1, everything was controlled by Raja Madha Sivagami (Ramya Krishnan), in Part 2 the happenings are because of Devasena.
 Compared with the wars with Kalakeyas, the encounter with Pinjaris (dacoits) was tame and simple, yet impresses you.
-Background score by M. M. Keeravani supports the story throughout, just as in part 1, the songs in this film too was rememberable.
-The choreography for the dream song sequence when Amarendra brings Devasana home in a ship was awesome.
+The background score by M. M. Keeravani supports the story throughout, just as in part 1, the songs in this film too were rememberable.
+The choreography for the dream song sequence when Amarendra brings Devasana home on a ship was awesome.

 Part 2 is a visual delight, taking to a new level the visualisation of the imaginative Kingdom Mahishmati & Kuntala.
 This film is like your dream, something you just enjoy and don’t analyse or think about.

 Update on 2018: The film is available on Netflix India.